You’ll find some detailed information about the event here, including our plan for gender balance and cancellation and refunds policy.

 If we have to, we will control leader/follower balance.
 That's why the registration form asks whether you usually lead, or usually follow.

-But we realise that it was ok simply because we were lucky.
-And, now, we think perhaps we should not rely on luck.
 Our mission is to create the best social tango environment possible for our participants—even if that means saying "no" to some.

 We are hoping that we don’t need to do this though.
 We really would prefer to welcome everyone who wants to come.
 We’ll see, huh?
 (And, leaders out there, you can save everyone from anxiety just by booking early!
 Just sayin’.)